Abalagu/HashBasedJoin/implementation_notes.md

 ## Mod function
 For the convenience of experiment, first use integer modular function as the hash function.
-Since there are 14 buckets
+After benchmarking, the integer modular function is sufficiently good for the given relation, and using either 13 buckets or 14 buckets will satisfy the constraint of the two-pass hash-based algorithm.

 # Part 4: Join Algorithm
 When performing the two-pass hash-based algorithm on nature join, 14 blocks of memory is loaded with content of one hash bucket from the smaller relation, and the remaining one memory block is iteratively loaded with on-disk content of the same bucket index from the larger relation.